jameswstevens/blockchain-splitwise/README.md

 # blockchain-splitwise

 A simple way to keep track of who owes who money over a blockchain.
-Automatically removes cycles of dept similar to the Splitwise app.
+Automatically removes cycles of dept similar to Splitwise.

 # Setup
 1. Run npm install --save-dev hardhat